 Amy started running competitively after the birth of her fourth child.
 By having four small children at home, she quickly learned how to fuel properly and master recovery nutrition so she could shift back into her mom routine feeling energetic.
 After hitting the wall during a hard training run, Amy learned about proper fueling to prevent that from happening again.
-Amy sees herself as a role model for her kids and what she eats influences her children’s food choices and long-term health.
-She imparts to them, all foods are part of a healthy eating plan and no foods are off limits, a strategy she also uses with her clients.
+Amy sees herself as a role model for her kids as what she eats influences her children’s food choices and long-term health.
+She imparts to them that all foods are part of a healthy eating plan and no foods are off limits, a strategy she also uses with her clients.

-Amy’s philosophy focuses on the individual and uses a pragmatic approach to create nutrition plans that match an individual’s lifestyle.
-She is focused on finding the solution for the individual, not a “formula for the masses”.
+Amy’s philosophy focuses on the individual and uses a pragmatic approach to create nutrition plans that match each client’s lifestyle.
+She is focused on finding the solution for the unique person, not a “formula for the masses.”
 She helps people find a healthy way of life and develop a healthy relationship with food.
-In doing so, Amy enables people to make real sustainable changes, teaching patients to achieve superior health and exceptional living through balanced nutrition.
+In doing so, Amy enables people to make real sustainable changes, and teaches patients to achieve superior health and exceptional living through balanced nutrition.

-Amy lives in New York with her four kids, husband and two springer spaniels.
+Amy lives in Westchester, New York with her four kids, husband and two springer spaniels.
 She loves to run with friends and discuss favorite recipes (what everyone is making for dinner).
-Lately, she’s been training for a mile distance but has run numerous marathons and ultramarathons.
+Lately, she’s focused on training for the marathon distance but has run numerous marathons and ultramarathons.

 Certifications and memberships:

 Academy of Nutrition and Dietetics (AND)

 Certified Specialist in Sports Dietetics (CSSD)

 There is a vast amount of confusing and ever-changing nutrition information available.
 After a thorough history that includes medication, diet preferences and medical history, Amy will develop a sample meal plan and best strategies for meeting your goals.

 Virtual nutritional counseling